 Organic broccoli sprouts, in particular, have come into focus as a particularly nutritious seed to sprout.

-Cruciferous vegetables are generally considered a category of vegetables good for detoxification but the sprouts of broccoli are said to contain even higher quantities of the sulfur compounds that detoxify your body than the whole vegetable.
+Cruciferous vegetables are generally considered a category of vegetables good for detoxification but the sprouts of broccoli are said to contain even higher quantities of the sulfur compounds that detoxify your body than mature broccoli.

 Grow Some Greens!